 The picture above has me on the left wearing a body processor 20 years ago today after my first CI activation.
 On the right I’m wearing a current Harmony BTE (behind the ear) processor that I have had for 7 years.
 In the middle are three processors that I have worn during 20 years – a body processor for the first 3 years, then a first BTE for 10 years, then a second (and current) BTE for 7 years.

-I wrote an article two years ago about my CI experience, so I suggest you to check that out first before continuing reading here.
+I wrote an article two years ago about my CI experience (where I explain about my deafness, process of getting CI, and 18 years of experience with it), so I suggest you to check that out first before continuing reading here.
 Not much has changed since I last wrote the article except that I tried a hearing aid a couple years ago.

 Since I have only one cochlear implant in my right ear, I sometimes feel somewhat weird to hear from one side and nothing from another.
 I wanted to experience stereo sound – even if I wouldn’t understand any speech with a hearing aid in another ear.
 I haven’t heard anything from another side since my implantation – I stopped wearing hearing aids after my first CI activation 20 years ago.
 So I asked my audiologist two years ago to let me try a hearing aid for a month and see if I like it.